 Governance, Information Flow, and Stock Returns

-We analyze the evolution of governance–returns relationship and show that poor governance stocks outperform good governance ones after 2008.
-This novel reversal of the governance–returns relationship implies that its disappearance documented in Bebchuk, Cohen, and Wang (2013) is temporary.
-The revival of this relationship can be explained by sophisticated investors learning to recognize governance risks and becoming more prudent after the global financial crisis.
-Consistent with this learning, we find that investors could have identified via price and risk channels that the poorly governed firms face higher uncertainty regarding their future earnings power after 2008.
+We analyze the evolution of governance-returns relationship in the last three decades and show that poor governance stocks outperform good governance ones after 2008.
+Previously, good governance stocks outperformed poor governance ones before this relationship disappeared in 2001.
+The novel reversal and reappearance of the relationship in 2008 can be explained by sophisticated investors learning to recognize governance risks and becoming more prudent after the global financial crisis.
+Our results show that investors could have identified via price and risk channels that the poorly governed firms face higher uncertainty regarding their future earnings power after 2008.
 Furthermore, following the crisis, we observe that institutional investors update their governance preferences through information-induced learning.

-Keywords: Institutional investors, learning, corporate governance, antitakeover provisions, E-Index, managerial entrenchment
+Keywords: Learning, corporate governance, antitakeover provisions, Institutional investors, E-Index

 JEL Classification: G14, G30, G34